BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Contacting BigCommerce

 With BigCommerce, you get 24/7 customer support via phone, email and live chat.
-Significantly — and unlike in many competing solutions — you can access phone numbers really easily (simply by clicking a ‘help’ link in your BigCommerce dashboard).
+Significantly — and unlike many competing solutions — it gives you quick and easy access to support phone numbers in its help center.

 Contacting Shopify